exiang/open_hub_wiki/API-for-Developers.md

 ```

 ## SoJF (Standard OpenHub JSON Format)
-OpenHub output JSON in its own standard format like:
+OpenHub output JSON in its own standard format.
+Please make sure you following this whenever you are output a JSON in not just WAPI, but in any module action too.

 ```
 {
     "status": "fail",